-Whether Baby self-feeds or eats from a spoon you hold for her, the first stage of messy-faced solid-food-eating is adorable.
+Whether Baby self-feeds or eats from a spoon you hold for them, the first stage of messy-faced solid-food-eating is adorable.
 It’s also a little labor-intensive though, and as the months go by, hungry parents start to wonder if they’ll ever be able to eat a meal at the same time as their little bundles of joy, or if they’ll be stuck supervising every meal before they get to eat it.
-Baby is growing more independent every day though, and before you know it, she will be ready to start using utensils to feed themselves.
+Baby is growing more independent every day though, and before you know it, they will be ready to start using utensils to feed themself.

 First, second, and third place

 While it’s true that every baby develops at their own pace and in their own way, it’s also true that there is a general trend most parents follow in introducing silverware to the newest diners at the family table.
 Babies generally do best when they start by working out the mechanics of using a spoon, which is one of the easier concepts in eating with silverware to grasp, and has the least chance of food falling off of it.
 Foods with a sticky or gelatinous texture, like oatmeal, hummus, yogurt, or mashed potatoes can also help with the transition to spoon-use.
 After Baby shows spoons who’s boss, forks are next on the list, and knives probably won’t make it onto the list until a while after that, because using a knife is a whole other level of coordination that involves teaching Baby to use two utensils at once, one in each hand.

 On the other hand, some parents swear by starting with forks, which can withstand being turned upside down by curious little fingers without losing all of the food, just as long as it’s been stabbed on firmly enough.
 If Baby seems to be having trouble starting with a spoon, and you think a fork might work better for them, it’s definitely worth a try.